Buggy-Virus/buggy-virus.github.io/_posts/2017-09-10-designing-a-spaceship-part-1.markdown

 &nbsp;

-We can create acceleration in any direction by fire two of the thrusters and controlling the thrust of each thruster.
+We can create acceleration in any direction by firing two of the thrusters and controlling the thrust of each thruster.
 Thus our four translational thruster is the simplest possible setup able to accelerate in all directions.

 We could also imagine a theoretical case where our spaceship has an infinite number of thrusters orthogonal to the surface of our circle and all around the ship.
 Instead of each thruster having its own individual thrust, the surface of the ship has a thrust density of $$ \rho_t $$.
 Meaning that per for some length of the ship’s surface, we know how much thrust it can potentially output.